 Repairing damaged floors can be expensive and time-consuming.
 Avoid this hassle by equipping your less frequently moved pieces with glides.
-Glides are small discs that attach to the bottom of a furniture’s legs, allowing the furniture to “glide” over floors with some force.
+Glides are small discs that attach to the bottom of a piece of furniture’s legs, allowing the furniture to “glide” over floors with some force.

-Glides are a versatile product that are available in a variety of shapes, sizes, and materials to suit various needs and conditions.
+Glides are a versatile product that is available in a variety of shapes, sizes, and materials to suit various needs and conditions.
 Felt glides allow furniture to move smoothly and quietly across surfaces and are generally best suited for hardwood flooring.

 Alternatively, nylon or plastic glides work best on carpet or tile flooring.
 This is because, unlike felt glides, harder materials like nylon or plastic will not snag on carpeting or between tiles and potentially become damaged.

 With a straightforward installation process, glides that have become worn down over time can be quickly and easily replaced without the need for a specialist or technician.
 Merely remove the old glide and fasten the new one onto the bottom of the furniture’s leg with a small nail or industrial strength glue, depending on the glide’s material and the furniture.

 When to Choose Glides

 Glides are usually made from metal or plastic and are better suited for larger furniture items that only be moved infrequently.
 For example, glides are an excellent option for lounge-style seating or heavier pieces.
 Glides allow furniture to be moved easily across surfaces when needed and can be used to help protect flooring from scratches or dents.